Bodyweight Bodybuilding QnA

 The variations are endless and I’m a BIG believer in using bodyweight to pack on muscle, NOT just for circuits or conditioning.
 It’s common for me and my athletes to perform our pull ups with added weight, or squats and lunges using weight vests, etc.

 Years ago, when I first began train Football players a light bulb went off.
-The majority of these guys were big AND strong.
-But they sucked at our warm up: squats, lunges, push ups, etc.
+The majority of these guys were big AND strong with the squat and bench.
+But, they struggled on our warm up: squats, lunges, push ups, etc.

 They could bench 315, squat 405 and trap DL 495….. easily.
 But their ability to maneuver their own body was horrible at best.
 They skipped the necessary commitment to bodyweight training and were injured on a regular basis.

-I decided to FORCE these guys to spend their first 4 weeks without touching a barbell.
-It was all bodyweight with sleds, sledge hammers and medicine ball training mixed in.
+So, I decided to FORCE these BIG guys to spend their first 4 weeks without touching a barbell.
+It was all bodyweight coupled with sleds, sledge hammers, bands and medicine ball training mixed in.

-It forced them to tighten up their nutrition and get rid of the fat that was doing NOTHING for them.
+It forced them to tighten up their nutrition and get rid of the excess body fat that was doing NOTHING for them.

 For our wrestlers and leaner athletes, we were able to take bodyweight training to a whole new level.